 What Are The Symptoms Of Female Genital Warts

-These symptoms of genital warts are usually mild to moderate in nature and may come and go over time.
-However, there are other potential symptoms that can occur as a result of this infection.
+Symptoms of genital warts are usually mild to moderate and may come and go over time.
+However, other potential symptoms can occur as a result of this common sexually transmitted infection.
 For example, genital warts may cause bleeding after sex.
-This symptom is less common than others but is still a possibility.
+This symptom is less common than others, but it is still a possibility.

 If you are experiencing these symptoms, you may have genital warts:

-Some people will carry the HPV virus and never develop symptoms.
+Some people will carry the HPV virus that causes genital warts and never develop symptoms.
 They may never know they even have the genital warts virus without a screening from an OBGYN.
-Symptoms may not appear for weeks, even years after coming in contact with the virus.
+If symptoms do occur, they may not appear for weeks, even years, after coming in contact with the virus.

 What Do Genital Warts Look Like?

-If you notice any unusual growths or changes in your genital area, it’s essential to see a healthcare provider for an accurate diagnosis and appropriate treatment.
+If you notice any unusual growths or changes in your genital area, it’s always best to see a healthcare provider for an accurate diagnosis and appropriate treatment.
+The red bumps on your but or genital bumps you see might be genital warts, but they could also be a common skin irritant.

-How to Differentiate Genital Warts from Other Conditions
+How to Differentiate Genital Warts from Other Skin Conditions

 Common Conditions Mistaken for Genital Warts: